tjscollins/axe-crawler/README.md

 * Better error reporting and handling esp. for bad configuration and broken links
 * Oauth functionality for testing pages behind logins
 * Random sampling of queued links
+* Configuration for filtering out urls you don't want to scrape